MassMutual Center - Springfield Thunderbirds

 Neighborhood 4

-The MassMutual Center is located in downtown Springfield, long considered an area to avoid, but that reputation is changing as the area goes through a metamorphosis.
+The MassMutual Center is located in downtown Springfield, long considered an area to avoid, but whose reputation is changing as the area goes through a metamorphosis.
 Central to the area’s rejuvenation is the MGM Springfield Casino, located just a block from the arena.

 Despite the many new places going up around the casino, Stadium Journey recommends a trio of old dining options for visiting fans.
 First and foremost is Red Rose Pizzeria, located downtown since 1963, where diners can enjoy quality pizzas and enormous servings of Neapolitan fare.

-Also worth a look is The Student Prince Café and the Fort, where German-styled food and drink have been served since 1935.
-Finally, can head over to Theodore’s Blues, Booze, and BBQ, where local and national blues acts perform every Friday and Saturday while the staff serves up some of the area’s best BBQ.
+Also worth a look is The Student Prince Café and the Fort, where German-style food and drink have been served since 1935.
+Finally, fans can head over to Theodore’s Blues, Booze, and BBQ, where local and national blues acts perform every Friday and Saturday while the staff serves up some of the area’s best BBQ.

 Fans 4